znck/grammarly/fixtures/readme.md

 ## The basics

-Mispellings and grammatical errors can effect your credibility.
+Misspellings and grammatical errors can effect your credibility.
 The same goes for misused commas, and other types of punctuation .
 Not only will Grammarly underline these issues in red, but it will also showed you how to correctly write the sentence.